scheinerman/Matroids.jl/docs/src/index.md

 #### Options

 * The number of tests can be modified by calling `fuzzy_equal(M1,M2,reps)` with a different value for `reps`.
 * A random subset of the ground set is created by choosing each element of the ground set with probability `0.5`.
-A different probability may be used by calling `fuzzy_equal(M1,M2,reps,p)` and providing a different value for `p`.
+A different probability may be used by calling `fuzzy_equal(M1,M2,reps,p)` and providing the desired value for `p`.

 # Operations